-So, if you have nutrient deficiencies, that can cause your body a breakdown and your immune system because as you know in my case, I was low in vitamin D which is incredible because, you know, at that time, you know, for 10 years, I lived on the beach and was out on the beach, you know, multiple times a week and I was like extremely low in vitamin D. So, that was a shock, I mean, you’re low in D, that can affect your immune system and it’s been timing with autoimmune conditions.
-On magnesium, I was slowing and that, you know, it can affect and cause aches and pains and contribute to numbness and tingling and a lot of other symptoms.
-B12 was another one, I was deficient and that certainly can contribute to, you know, brain issues, neurological and blood issue.
+So, if you have nutrient deficiencies, that can cause your body and immune system to breakdown.
+In my case, I was low in vitamin D which is incredible because at that time I lived at the beach and was out on the beach, multiple times a week.
+And I was extremely low in vitamin D. So, that was a shock.
+When you’re low in D, that can affect your immune system and it’s been linked with autoimmune conditions.
+I was also low in magnesium which can cause aches and pains and contribute to numbness and tingling and a lot of other symptoms.
+Vitamin B12 was another one, I was deficient in and that can contribute to fatigue, brain, nerve and blood issues.

 The Physical Impact of Deficiencies

-So in my case at that time, I was having a lot of, I was having carpal tunnel syndrome, peripheral neuropathy, it was, you know, got to be so bad that I wasn’t able to even work on patients for a number of years.
+So in my case at that time, I was having carpal tunnel syndrome and peripheral neuropathy.
+It got so bad that I wasn’t able to even work on patients for a number of years.
 I had to hire another chiropractor to come in and did the manual therapy while I did the evaluations and nutrition and functional medicine.
-So, you know, I figured this out.
-So, B12, magnesium, D, just to name a few and this is some, you know, from some reads healthy and was taking some supplements but certainly not enough, not the right ones.
+So, I figured out the low B12, magnesium and vitamin D, just to name a few.
+I was someone who ate what I thought was a healthy diet and was taking supplements but certainly not enough and not the right ones.

-That’s why testing and, you know, in step one in our treatment program which I call Functional and Free which is a seven-step treatment program to, you know, get to the root cause of your condition and provide long-term permanent solutions with stepwise of, you know, getting an evaluation, to find out what’s going on so that’s what I was doing.
-And also, other forms of chemical stress besides deficiencies are toxins.
+That’s why testing is step one in our treatment program which I call Functional & Free which is a seven-step treatment program to get to the root cause of your condition and provide long-term permanent solutions.
+Step one is getting an evaluation to find out what’s going on so that’s what I was doing.
+Another form of chemical stress besides deficiencies is toxins.

-So, that wasn’t very expected, but anyway, I was living for all these years, chronic digestive issues, just feeling terrible.
-So, that was an issue in that, so when you have yeast and you have parasites, it ramps up your immune system and you’re constantly, your immune system is trying to fight this off.
+That wasn’t expected, and all these years I was living with chronic digestive issues, feeling terrible.
+So when you have yeast and you have parasites, it ramps up your immune system and you’re constantly, your immune system is trying to fight this off.
 And meanwhile, it can start attacking your own cells, in my case, the thyroid, and joints.

-And another, the fourth cause a chemical stress is food sensitivities.
+The fourth cause of chemical stress is food sensitivities.
 So, getting food sensitivity testing is one option, that’s what I did.
-You know, in my case, I was sensitive to many different foods but gluten was a big one, dairy, yeast, legumes, among other things those were the big major ones.
-So, that’s, you know, can cause inflammation leaky guts and a lot of an autoimmune, you know, affecting your immune system because again, your body’s, your immune systems fighting off these foreign invaders, these food reactions.
-So once I got all information, on top of that, you know, going back to, so physical, chemical, mental stress.
+You know, in my case, I was sensitive to many different foods but gluten was a big one, dairy, yeast, legumes, among other foods.
+So, that can cause inflammation, leaky gut and in turn, be a trigger for autoimmunity.
+The immune system is fighting off these foreign invaders, these food reactions.

-On mental stress, I had adrenal fatigue issues and after testing and evaluating that, still also address that at the same time, I was taking up digestive enzymes, natural remedies to clear up the parasites, the yeast, and replacing all these nutrients.
-And, you know, over time, I started to get better and my thyroid antibody, started to go down and down and down, and by let’s see, by spring of 2008, they were completely down to normal.
-So, it took, you know, about a year and a half in the investigating and finding all this out and it’s been, well, this month actually, ten years that my thyroid antibodies have been completely in normal range.
+On mental stress, I had adrenal fatigue issues that I found after testing so I was treating that.
+At the same time, I was taking digestive enzymes, natural remedies to clear up the parasites, the yeast, and replacing all these nutrients.
+Over time, I started to get better and my thyroid antibody, started to go down and down and down, and by the spring of 2009, they were completely down to normal.
+So, it took many months of investigating and finding all this out but I recovered and it’s been about ten years that my thyroid and rheumatoid arthritis antibodies have been in normal range.

 Using Research and Experience to Help Others

-So and, you know, and since then I’ve used this information I learned on research and figured out to help many other patients, it isn’t one of the more common things patients come in with over the last many years is thyroid issues, Hashimoto’s.
-So and when I see that, I just go through the protocol or some stuff program.
-Do the evaluations, find out, you know, to get the underlying root cause.
-So, besides clearing up all these sources of chemical stress like the sensitivities, the toxins, clearing those out, addressing adrenal fatigue, and, you know, parasites, yeast overgrowth, you know.
+Since then I’ve used this information I learned on research and figured out to help many other patients.
+One of the more common things patients come in with over the last many years is thyroid issues, Hashimoto’s.
+So and when I see that, I just go through the Functional & Free protocol.
+Do the evaluations to get the underlying root cause.
+So, besides clearing up all these sources of chemical stress like the sensitivities, the toxins, clearing those out, addressing adrenal fatigue, and, parasites, yeast overgrowth.

 Replacing the Deficiency

-So, The FreeDiet supplements and those are two of the biggest things that help and there’s a lot of different lifestyles and, you know, addressing stress and things like that, and if you’re suffering from aches and pains, and physical issues, of course, the manual therapy, the physical aspects of treatment and functional training exercises, those are all part of the whole treatment plan.
-But it’s important to just know that, you know, if you have an autoimmune condition, if you have Hashimoto’s, or any chronic health condition, you know, you absolutely can get better if you first discover the underlying root causes.
-And once that is figured out, coming up with a plan to help provide permanent, you know, long-term solutions, you find a cause then you can find solutions in getting better.
+So, The FreeDiet® and supplements, are two of the biggest things that help and there’s a lot of different lifestyle issues.
+Addressing stress and things like that, and if you’re suffering from aches and pains, and physical issues, of course, the manual therapy, the physical aspects of treatment and functional training exercises, are all part of the whole treatment plan.

 So, yes, you can get better.
-I was able to do it with Hashimoto’s and a lot of other issues that I had to deal with and fortunately I’ve been blessed to do some learning to be able to help some of the other patients do that with everything I’ve learned.
+With everything I learned, I was able to do it with Hashimoto’s and a lot of other health issues that I had and fortunately, I’ve been blessed to be able to help so many other patients as well.